koxauuu/DefenderKiller/README_EN.md

 ### Contributers of project DefenderKiller
-Developer's:
+Developers:
 -  Vlado ---> Key contribution and logic DK, Helper program
 -  Eject ---> Support in develop, Unlocker program
 -  koxauuu ---> All new features

-Youtuber's:
+Youtubers:
-- MartyFiles ---> Invaluable contribution to popularization DK
+- MartyFiles ---> Invaluable contribution to promoted DK

 And:
 - All users of DefenderKiller ---> ❤️